chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 ## Command line editing in ghci

 On most systems, `ghci` has some amount of command line editing ability.
-In case you are not familiar with command line editing, it\'s a huge time saver.
+In case you are not familiar with command line editing, it's a huge time saver.
 The basics are common to both Unix-like and Windows systems.
 Pressing the ↑ key on your keyboard recalls the last line of input you entered; pressing ↑ repeatedly cycles through earlier lines of input.
 You can use the ← and → arrow keys to move around inside a line of input.
 On Unix and Windows, the `tab` key completes partially entered identifiers.

 > 💡 **Where to look for more information**
 >
-> We\'ve barely scratched the surface of command line editing here.
-Since you can work more effectively if you\'re more familiar with the capabilities of your command line editing system, you might find it useful to do some further reading. `ghci` uses the [haskeline](https://hackage.haskell.org/package/haskeline) library under the hood, which is [powerful](https://github.com/judah/haskeline/wiki/KeyBindings) and [customisable](https://github.com/judah/haskeline/wiki/UserPreferences).
+> We've barely scratched the surface of command line editing here.
+Since you can work more effectively if you're more familiar with the capabilities of your command line editing system, you might find it useful to do some further reading. `ghci` uses the [haskeline](https://hackage.haskell.org/package/haskeline) library under the hood, which is [powerful](https://github.com/judah/haskeline/wiki/KeyBindings) and [customisable](https://github.com/judah/haskeline/wiki/UserPreferences).

 ## Lists